luk3b0l/HouseTemperatureControlSystem/README.md

 2. System Look (software)
 3. System Look (hardware)
 4. The Repository
+5. What Went Wrong
+6. What I Have Learned
-5. Future Development
+7. Future Development
-6. Help
+8. Help

 ## 1. Project Description
+Date of the project: 04/2017
 The project tries to solve a problem of not being able to control a house temperature when householders are away.

 The project undertaken on controlling a house temperature using Raspberry Pi and Java remotely involves many aspects, from software design, implementation and testing, to hardware components and their assembling, making a physical model, and building a MySQL database for storing and passing retrieved measurements.